- Posted by Mari Carmen López

 Due to the buried architecture surface, visual inspection only provides limited information about the actual status of PTV.
 Therefore, a comprehensive analysis can only be accomplished by combining cross-sectioning and metallographic techniques.

 Micro-sectioning is a delicate destructive process whereby the PCB area under inspection or a test coupon is precisely excised from the system to be mounted in an epoxy resin.
-Afterwards, the sample is ground and polished according to the system characteristics in order to reveal the true internal structure.
+Afterward, the sample is ground and polished according to the system characteristics in order to reveal the true internal structure.
 This is a complex task involving different preparation steps adapted to the sample characteristics that require highly trained staff, to avoid preparation induced anomalies.

 In contrast with to other labs in Alter Technology combine micro section inspection with fluorescence microscopy techniques, which has been proved to be an effective approach to avoid false rejections and to highlight small anomalies.